Socxenophone/TinyC2/README.md

 ![](https://github.com/Socxenophone/TinyC2/blob/main/thumbnail.jpg)

 A lightweight, modular Command and Control (C2) framework, designed for both learning and practical red teaming.
 Built with simplicity (KISS principle) and stealth in mind, it provides a flexible foundation that can be easily customized and extended for real-world operations.

-Ideal for red teams and startups, it serves as a starting point to tailor and scale according to specific needs.
+Intended to serve as a starting point for the user to tailor and scale according to specific needs.

 ---